connormaas/private-projects/README.md

 ## Overview

 This file consists of comprehensive descriptions for my non-public projects, accompanied by the links to said projects.
-For quick access to the private project repositories, I have provided the links below:
+For quick access to the private project repositories, I have provided the following links:

 - Cache Simulation: https://github.com/connormaas/cache-sim
 - Malloc: https://github.com/connormaas/malloc